Barclays change continues as head of HR steps down

-LONDON Oct 24 The head of human resources at Barclays has resigned 18 months after joining the British bank, adding to change in its management ranks after this summer's interest rate rigging crisis.
+LONDON The head of human resources at Barclays (BARC.L) has resigned 18 months after joining the bank, adding to change in its management ranks after this summer's interest rate rigging crisis.

 New Barclays Chief Executive Antony Jenkins is shaking up management and putting more focus on traditional banking, and last month promoted two of the bank's top consumer banking bosses to the executive committee.